 - I believe that the information the City holds should be publicly released in machine-readable data formats that can be used and reused by anyone (except for specific, narrow privacy and public security exceptions).
-I would work with the City Council to mandate Staff to accelerate the release of as much publically owned municipal data.
+Let’s ask City Council to mandate Staff to accelerate the release of as much publicly owned municipal data.

 - Our residents suffer when decisions are “already made” and without effective public leadership.
 Decisions that have a major economic or social impact on the city will no longer be made without thorough public involvement.
-Ideas will be respected and suggestions will be taken seriously and not brushed off.
+Ideas need to be respected and suggestions taken seriously and not brushed off.
 It’s time we work together not apart.

-- I will work consistently to empower members of our community so that everyone begins to develop a deeper understanding of city departments and the responsibilities assigned to each.
+- Lets work together to consistently to empower members of our community so that everyone begins to develop a deeper understanding of city departments and the responsibilities assigned to each.
 I want the overall citizenry to have a stronger voice in budgetary matters and other government processes.

 - We need to increase awareness and citizen engagement, which requires proactive outreach, and being available to our residents.

 After all, we as citizens have to live with the choices made within these projects for years to come.
 Meaningful engagement and thoughtful planning produce better, more profitable outcomes for all stakeholders in the long run.